Jequex/psychology-backend/README.md

 # Getting Started

-This project is a node js project for testing if a user is an introvert or an extrovert
+This project is a node js project for testing if a user is an introvert or an extrovert `note: You need to create an env file using the example file` in order to be able to run the application

 ## Available Scripts